 DC: For most of the history of the company, we had just 3 staff members working on SRF: myself, Adam (programmer and co-owner) and a designer.
 We now have 5 staff members: myself, Adam, front-end programmer, designer and support specialist.

-What is your vision for best use of this product in a choral rehearsal?
+What is your vision for best use of Sight Reading Factory in a choral rehearsal?

 DC: If a choral teacher has the ability to project music onto a large screen for all students to read from, I think starting every rehearsal (after warm-ups of course) with some sight reading (whether it be rhythm-only, single voice, or multiple-part ensemble) is a great way to get the students engaged and paying attention at the beginning of rehearsal.
 Because you can quickly generate sight reading examples, I think teachers now have the ability to easily and efficiently make sight reading a part of every rehearsal without having to devote too much rehearsal time to it.

 I also highly recommend student accounts.
 We’ve heard great success stories from choral programs where students each have their own SRF account and the teacher is able to give their students a sight reading assignment.
-A student taking an assignment would have a predetermined amount of time to study an exercise, then sight read the exercise while our site records them, self-assess, and submit it to the teacher who can then listen to it and give a grade and feedback.
+A student taking an assignment would have a predetermined amount of time to study an exercise.
+Then ehy would sight read the exercise while our site records them, self-assess, and submit it to the teacher who can then listen to it and give a grade and feedback.
 It’s a great to quickly improve student growth in sight singing.

-What has been the biggest technical hurdle you’ve had to overcome when building the site?
+What has been the biggest technical hurdle you’ve had to overcome when building the Sight Reading Factory site?

 DC: I think the biggest technical hurdle we’ve dealt with is the constant changes to browsers and devices that are outside of our control.
 When other companies update their software or hardware if can affect how the existing code of our product functions.
 So, as a software company we have to, in some cases, quickly update our code so that things still work in the new and old browsers or hardware.

-What do you believe makes your program the best on the market?
+What do you believe makes Sight Reading Factory program the best on the market?

 DC: I think our software is easy and efficient to use.
 It doesn’t take long to pick your settings and generate some music.
 Even though the interface is relatively simple, the user has a lot of power and flexibility in deciding how they want to practice.
 I also think that the fact that our service can be used by a wide range of musicians (beginners -> hobbyists -> professionals, K-12 choral, band and orchestra teachers, music students) makes our service very competitive.
 I think most of all, even though our service does use random computer generated music, we do a good job of generating musical exercises that are enjoyable to practice.

-I see you are frequently improving the program.
-What functionality upgrades have you done most recently?
+It’s clear you are frequently improving the program.
+What Sight Reading Factory functionality upgrades have you done most recently?

 DC: The past year we’ve been working on updating the mixer and music pages.
 We’re very excited about these changes because those pages are now much more responsive on mobile devices.
 In addition to the responsiveness, we’ve been able to integrate many more features

-Are there any new upgrades/improvements in the works?
+Are there any new upgrades/improvements in the works for Sight Reading Factory?

-Do you have a plan to introduce an app for teachers – to enable grading?
+Do you have a plan to introduce a Sight Reading Factory app for teachers – to enable grading?